PainterQubits/paramdb/docs/usage.md

 function.
 ```

-Parameters also track when any of their properties was last updated in the read-only
+Parameters track when any of their properties was last updated in the read-only
 {py:attr}`Param.last_updated` property.

 ### Structures